LumoSQL/lumosql/CODE-OF-CONDUCT.md

 ## Be Respectful

 Value each other’s ideas, styles and viewpoints.
 Disagreement is no excuse for poor manners.
 Be open to different possibilities and to being wrong.
-Be aware of your impact and how intense interactions may be affecting people.
 Take responsibility, so if someone says they have been harmed through your words or actions, listen carefully, apologize sincerely, and correct the behaviour.